-Observe that for a non-negative function $f$ holds $\int_a^b f(r) (b-a) \dr \ge \int_a^b f(r)(b-r) \dr$ for any values of $a$ and $b$, hence the last term on the left-hand side~\eqref{estimateh2} is greater or equal than the last term in~\eqref{TaylorFh}.
-Comparing the remaining terms, we see that the left-hand side of~\eqref{estimateh2} bounds from above the right-hand side in \eqref{TaylorFh}, and so using \eqref{derivativesF} we deduce that
+Observe that for a non-negative function $f$, the inequality $\int_a^b f(r) (b-a) \dr \ge \int_a^b f(r)(b-r) \dr$ holds for any values of $a$ and $b$.
+Hence the last term on the left-hand side of~\eqref{estimateh2} is greater than or equal to the last term in the right-hand side of~\eqref{TaylorFh}.
+Comparing the remaining terms, we see that the left-hand side of~\eqref{estimateh2} provides an upper bound for the right-hand side in \eqref{TaylorFh}, and so using \eqref{derivativesF} we deduce that